-The EM 300 Transceiver Unit performs the reception, data acquisition, received signal processing and transmission for the multibeam echo sounder system.
+The EM 120 Transceiver Unit performs the reception, data acquisition, received signal processing and transmission for the multibeam echo sounder system.
 The cabinet holds three wired racks containing the system circuit boards.

 - The top Processing Rack holds the complete Processing Unit with its own power supply.
-This unit provides data acquisition, signal processing and function control. - The middle Receiver Rack holds the receiver boards, a controller, two power supplies and a large capacitor bank. - The bottom Transmitter Rack holds the transmitter circuitry and a dedicated controller.
+This unit provides data acquisition, signal processing and function control. - The middle Receiver Rack holds the receiver boards, a controller, two power supplies and a large capacitor bank. - The bottom Transmitter Rack holds the transmitter circuitry and a dedicated controller. - Extra Capacitor Unit on the rear panel.

-Three different versions of the Transciever Unit have been delivered.
+Two different versions of the Transciever Unit have been delivered.
+Both versions are described in this manual.
 The registration number of the Transceiver Unit will determine which version you have: